dcoon/svharmony/owners_manual/Safety.md

 ## Safety
 ### Thru Hulls
-Through hulls are reinforced nylon skin fittings and ball valves by TruDesign.
+Through hulls are reinforced nylon skin fittings and ball valves by TruDesign ^[https://www.trudesign.nz/marine].
+Threads are BSPP.
 All skin fittings have a thickened epoxy ring surrounding the hole to protect the core.
-Below waterline thru hulls also have G10 reinforcement discs epoxied to the inner hull and load bearing collars to exceed the ABYC H27 standard.
+Below waterline thru hulls also have G10 reinforcement discs glued to the inner hull and load bearing collars to exceed the ABYC H27 standard.
 ![Thru Hulls](seacocks.png)
 ### Bouyancy
 Each hull has 9 sealed compartments beneath the sole and large crash compartments in the bows to provide positive bouyancy in case of flooding.